Jubilee Pocket

 Jubilee Pocket has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified zero projects likely to affect this region.
-Notable initiatives include Port of Airlie Marina Development, Proserpine-Shute Harbour Road Upgrades (Hamilton Plains Flood Immunity and Cannonvale Capacity), Whitsunday Coast Airport Expansion, Isaac And Whitsunday Regions Productive Water Supply.
-The following list details those most relevant.
+No infrastructure projects have been identified by AreaSearch that could impact the area.
+Key projects include Port of Airlie Marina Development, Proserpine-Shute Harbour Road Upgrades (Hamilton Plains Flood Immunity and Cannonvale Capacity), Whitsunday Coast Airport Expansion, and Isaac And Whitsunday Regions Productive Water Supply.

 Professional plan users can use the search below to filter and access additional projects.